mehraxn/DATABASE/2 (SQL commands)/13/Command & Explanation.md

 4. **Correlated Nature**: This is a correlated subquery because it references the outer query's table (S.SId).
 The database must re-evaluate the subquery for each row in the S table.

+   **Correlation Condition Explained**: The condition `SP.SId=S.SId` creates the correlation between the subquery and the main query.
+This means that for each row in table S being evaluated in the outer query, the subquery filters SP records to only those that match the current supplier's ID.

 5. **SELECT ***: Unlike some EXISTS patterns that use `SELECT 1`, this query uses `SELECT *`.
 While functionally equivalent (EXISTS only cares if rows are returned, not what data they contain), `SELECT *` is slightly less optimized.

 ## Query Execution Process